 - 1. A flow switch is used to guarantee flow through the boiler before allowing it to fire.
 The flow switch must be installed at the boiler outlet. - 2.
-Remove the jumper wire from these terminals and connect these terminals to the normally open contacts on the flow switch (FIG. 8-4).
+Connect these terminals to the normally open contacts on the flow switch (FIG. 8-4).